dafacto/moneyforsomething/about.md

 ## About the author

 My name is Matt Henderson.
-I run a [design and development company](http://makaluinc.com) building products in the consumer and blockchain industries.
+I’m an investor and builder in the blockchain industry.
 Prior to that, I started, grew and sold an aerospace engineering company in Germany.
-You can learn more about me [at my website](https://matthenderson.me).
+You can learn more about my story [at my website](https://dafacto.com/about).

 ## About this book